jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 The target associated to this concept is **to provide a "headfull" business service instead just a backend service or "headless" service**.
 So, when we say "Microfrontend" we mean **an unique end-to-end business component to be instantiated by the frontend part of the different applications**

-Considering this perspective, obviously, the main part of a microfrontend is the frontend part.
+Considering this perspective, obviously, **the main part of a microfrontend is the frontend part**.
 This part is what will be consumed and loaded by applications or another microfrontends.
 In order to get fully business capabilities, calling to backend services will be necessary.
 How is it managed?
 Here, there are several possibilities:

 - Building a backend piece (**backend for frontend**) in order to manage calls to business API, orchestration, information adaptation to the channel,...,etc. This piece will be also part of the microfrontend, sharing ownership.
 This approach will be the most usual because in real systems, orchestration of services is very common in the most functionalities.